MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 1. For **Last updated**, select the date timestamp attribute.

 1. If the **Primary key** is not selected, select the primary key.
-The primary key is an attribute unique to the entity.
+The primary key is an attribute unique to the table.
 For an attribute to be a valid primary key, it shouldn't include duplicate values, missing values, or null values.
 String, integer, and GUID data type attributes are supported as primary keys.

 1. Select **Close** to save and close the pane.